 Cynthia grew up in southern California where both her parents were musicians.
 While attending forestry school in northern California's Humboldt County she began reviewing music for entertainment publication "Northcoast View," and began writing again in 2009 for Portland's KINK-FM and announcer Dave Scott's blog.

-Besides music, Cynthia's other passions include urban forestry, REIKI and travel - especially in Europe.
-She has a special fondness for bands from the U.K. and the Pacific Northwest; her favorite travel fantasy is getting to the Glastonbury Festival to cover the many outstanding artists there.
+Besides music, Cynthia's other interests include travel, REIKI, birding, and backpacking.
+Her favorite travel fantasy is getting to the Glastonbury Festival to cover the many outstanding artists there.

-Cynthia can be reached at firstname.lastname@example.org or @CynthiaOrlando on Twitter.
+Cynthia can be reached at @CynthiaOrlando on Twitter.

 2021 has certainly been off to a good start.
 The music scene is hopping.
 February’s Grammy award show was far more engaging than usual.
 And it was so much fun to see an actual live audience at Billboard’s televised awards show last week.
 Best of all?
 As COVID restrictions lift, artists are starting to announce […]

 While we patiently wait to find out if our favorite music venues re-open this year, there are, fortunately, plenty of new mood-boosting tracks to help us stay motivated!
 Here’s just a few new tempting music releases to tickle your ears.
 Fruit Bats – “The Balcony” “The Balcony” from Chicago’s Fruit Bats is an appealing, upbeat […]

 Oregon is renowned for its forests, fisheries, microbreweries, and natural tourist attractions like Mount Hood, Crater Lake and Mount Bachelor.
 However, one of our best-kept secrets just might be our talented bands and musicians.
 While the likes of Modest Mouse, The Shins and Blind Pilot are well-known in the music world, there are lots of […]